Today our friends talk about what to make for a dinner party with friends. And it’s delicious.

 Millie: I have to admit, this sounds feasible and fabulous.
 What about dessert?

 Boo: Make a vegan pie or vegan cookies and then have some frozen confections to go with it—a sorbet and an ice cream and some fruit on the side.
 Then there will be something for everyone.

 Boo: No slicing and dicing, just wash ‘em.
 Love it.

 Millie: Um, yeah, I mean, sometime soon?

 Boo: Whoa, did you think I was angling for an invite to rice bowl night?
 Because I’m out of town next weekend and I’m not eating it until you practice!

 Millie: I see what you did there.

 At Amava, we believe that age does not define us.
 We favor actual interactions and honest relationships over clichés like the one about Millennials and Boomers being at odds, at cultural loggerheads or at war.
-In real life, Millie & Boo are at the café enjoying one another’s company.
 The Millennial and Boomer (get it?) are two friends having conversations about things that matter—work, social issues, money, relationships, travel and more.
 They were nice enough to write some of it down for us so you can be entertained and perhaps enlightened by their sharing and comparing.
 We hope it inspires you to start conversations of your own.